cloudrobotics/cloudrobotics.github.io/iccr2017/calls-industry.md

 ---
 ## Submission

 We seek technical presentations rather than marketing-oriented talks.
 The duration of the presentation can be either 20 or 45 min.
-Submissions should be sent through the EasyChair online submission tool. https://easychair.org/conferences/?conf=iccr17
+Submissions should be sent through the [EasyChair online submission tool](https://easychair.org/conferences/?conf=iccr17).

 Note that these presentations are not considered archival publications and are compatible with future submission of peer-reviewed publications.

 The deadline for submission is October 23, 2017.
 Notifications of acceptance will be circulated by October 30, 2017.

-For further information please contact the chairs at cloudrobotics.iccr@gmail.com or pieter.simoens@ugent.be
+For further information please contact the chairs at cloudrobotics.iccr@gmail.com or pieter.simoens@ugent.be.